playcanvas/web-components/README.md

 ## Usage 🚧

+### NPM

+PlayCanvas Web Components is available as a package on [NPM](https://www.npmjs.com/package/@playcanvas/web-components).
-If you are using a bundler (e.g. Rollup), you can install PlayCanvas Web Components and the PlayCanvas Engine using NPM:
+If you are using a bundler (e.g. Rollup), you can install it (and the PlayCanvas Engine):

 ```bash
 npm install playcanvas @playcanvas/web-components --save-dev